-Why is this Review being conducted now?
+Why was the Review conducted?

-The reliability settings, comprising a reliability standard and market mechanisms to ensure the standard is met, are crucial for sending appropriate signals for generation investment and end-use consumption.
-The reliability standard has not, however, been reviewed since the NEM's inception in 1998, and the various market price and intervention mechanisms have only been reviewed as discrete elements, never as part of a coherent and integrated whole.
-Furthermore, the nature of supply and demand in the NEM is undergoing significant change with, for example, an increasingly peaky demand profile and a shift in the mix of generation plant including increasing contribution from wind generation.
-It is therefore an opportune time to undertake a holistic review of the reliability settings in a comprehensive manner.
+The reliability settings, comprising a reliability standard, market and intervention mechanisms to ensure the standard is met, are crucial for sending appropriate signals for generation investment and end-use demand.
+The reliability standard itself had not, however, been reviewed since the NEM's inception in 1998, and the various market price and intervention mechanisms have only been reviewed as discrete elements, never as part of a coherent and integrated whole.
+Furthermore, the nature of supply and demand in the NEM has undergone significant change with, for example, an increasingly peaky demand profile and a shift in the mix of generation plant including increasing contribution from wind generation.
+Therefore this Review was undertaken at an opportune time to consider holistically all the reliability settings in a comprehensive manner.